KanijiroSakado/WavFileReader/README.md

 Create WavFileReader object and use WavFileReader.Read() function to read data from WAV file.
 The way of using it is very similar to fread() function in stdio.h or cstdio.
-See example/sample.cpp for more detail.
+See example/sample.cpp for more details.

 ## Notice
 * Loaded data will be automatically converted from signed 16bit to unsigned 8bit ONLY when the WAV format is 16bit and prepared buffer is 8bit.